 The first thing to do when your iPad screen is frozen is to hard reset it.
 This forces your iPad to turn off and back on immediately and abruptly, which should unfreeze it.

-Simultaneously press and hold the power button and the Home button until the Apple logo appears in the center of your iPad’s display.
-Your iPad will turn on shortly after.
+If your iPad has a Home button, simultaneously press and hold the power button and the Home button until the Apple logo appears in the center of your iPad’s display.

 Back Up Your iPad